nhthn/oddvoices/README.md

 Open up the audio file in Audacity.
 (On Linux, be sure to use JACK and not ALSA or PulseAudio.
 Audacity lies about the endpoints during audio playback!)

-The first three steps involve tagging individual phonemes.
-The stable regions of vowels and diphthongs are used for held notes when singing.
-The final step is the most laborious, involving tagging hundreds of diphones.

-Step 1.
-For each of the nine vowels, locate a stable region and tag it.

-Step 2.
-For each of the five diphthongs, tag its stable region as (e.g.) `eI stable` and its transition region as `eI transition`.

-Step 3.
-For each of the 20 consonants, find a segment and tag it.

-Step 4.
-Tag all CV and VC diphones.
-Remember that the glottal stop `?` counts as a consonant!